NeuroTechX/ntx_slack_archive/introductions.md

  >Hi... meditation and hypnosis are quite similar in the approach of the breathing and body.
 I too am working on research in this area of hypnosis, using the Muse headband.

+7/26/2017 11:02 PM

+ **tahiltonjr** :

+ >Hi, I work with Hypnosis and Sports Performance and currently starting research that will include techniques we use in the two.